 Each of the Managers’ Essentials modules focuses on a critical management skill or competency and imparts – in a highly interactive manner – the knowledge, tools, and resources needed to enhance that skill or competency.
 The program also shares HR managing best practices and enables participants to expand their networks with colleagues who participate from across the FAS.

 Since its pilot launch in the spring of 2011, more than 200 FAS managers have completed Managers’ Essentials.
 Past participants have represented a wide spectrum of areas throughout the FAS, including academic departments and centers, institutes, administration and finance departments, and athletics.

-Managers' Essentials now occurs on a biannual basis.
+Managers' Essentials is now held every other year.
 FY21 enrollment will take place during the summer of 2020.